10. PTC: Cancer Types: Skin

 What are the risk factors for skin cancer?

 All transplant patients are at increased risk to develop skin cancer.
 However, transplant patients with the following characteristics are at greater risk for skin cancer.
-These characteristics are:
+These characteristics include:

 • Older individuals